Let's be real, the release cadence for Crimson Desert patches has been insane.

 I'm not expecting a locked 60fps when things get busy, but i've seen enough evidence from credible sources (Digital Foundry, NX gamer, El Analista Bits etc.) to show performance isn't what it could be.
 They can do better, I believe they will improve it, I will wait.

 VSync should work in tandem with VRR, not one OR the other.
-ESPECIALLY if you game is struggling to hit a stable framerate most of the time, VRR is essential for me.
+ESPECIALLY if you game is struggling to hit a stable framerate most of the time, VRR is essential for a smooth experience.

 I don’t think the two are mutually exclusive of one another.